Nelson00011/SandBox/README.md

 > npm install mongodb
 ```
 - Confirm function with MongoClient from mongodb.
-- This will later be placed in a db.js document.
+- This will later be connected to with db.js document.

 --------------------------------------------------